Skip to content

 • max_value

 • The maximum intensity value that a pixel can have after thresholding.
-It determines the brightness of the white regions in the output binary image.
+It determines the brightness of the foreground region in the output image.

 • Comfy dtype: INT